Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 	- <b>PRT_INSTANCE_CNT</b> count of CAN channels where the communication protocol shall be supported - the IsoAgLib can be used as gateway to route traffic between the connected CAN interfaces ( or you could support DIN 9684 and ISO 11783 at two seperate connectors in parallel time - this is really working in practise )
+	- <b>RS232_INSTANCE_CNT</b> defines amount of RS232 instances that are supported in parallel.
+When the ECU shall communicate on more than one channel, this variable has to be adopted to the channel amount.

 \subsubsection ConfCoreComm Core Communication Setup Setup of most important communication features: